bdbrownell/probability_assignment/README.md

 ## Description

-This repository contains a simple NodeJS program that calculates the probabilities of rolling a K-sided die and having it land on K for a series of rolls.
+This repository contains a simple NodeJS program that calculates the probabilities of rolling a K-sided die and having it land on K for a series of rolls between two people.

 ## Installation